 Stop at the Jacob V. Brower Visitor Center.
 Pick up a map and get an update on trail conditions or recent wildlife sightings.
-Check into your lodging.

 Have lunch.
 Pack a snack and water for your afternoon adventure.